princeton-sns/mason/proxy/README.md

 The proxy component is the scalable layer in between clients and the rest of the service.
 Proxies are replicated over Raft.
-The typically message pattern is: clients send an operation to proxies, which request a multi-sequence number from the sequencer, replicate to other proxies in its group, send the operation to the service's shards, and reply to the client.
+The typical message pattern is: clients send an operation to proxies, which request a multi-sequence number from the sequencer, replicate to other proxies in its group, send the operation to the service's shards, and reply to the client.